 Being an inclusive leader means being comfortable with discomfort.
 Be willing to enhance your self awareness, compassion, and empathy so that you can create more belonging.
 The most important part of being an ally is your willingness to try and fall new ways of speaking and interacting at work.
 You won’t be perfect, but if your motivation is to help, it is better to speak up then to be silent.
 Change happens at the speed of trust.
 There is no safety or belonging without real connection, empathy, understanding or vulnerability

 To learn more about this powerful conversation I have with Guglielmetti and many other conscious leaders and businesses wanting to be a force for good in the world, go to leadfromlight.com.
 Here you will get access to my upcoming program From Burnout to Breakthrough, and be subscribed to the SHINE podcast.

 Carley Hauck is the founder of Living Well Awake and the Shine Leadership System.
 Hauck believes your inner game rules your outer game and wants to inspire leaders and business to be a force for good prioritizing people and planet first.
-She has been supporting leaders and companies with executive coaching, leadership development and training, team building, and change management with Fortune 100 companies and high-growth startups such as LinkedIn, Bank of the West, Asana, Gilead, and many others.
+Since 2010, she has been supporting mission driven leaders and companies with executive coaching, leadership development and training, team building, and cultural transformation with Fortune 100 companies and high-growth startups such as LinkedIn, Bank of the West, Pixar, Gilead, and many others.
 Hauck is an adjunct instructor at Stanford University, Haas Business School, and Spirit Rock Meditation Center.
 Her upcoming book, “Shine: Ignite Your Inner Game to Lead Consciously at Work and the World,” will publish with Sounds True.
 Want more inspiration to increase your inner game?
-Check out the free Lead from Light workbook and be subscribed to the Shine podcast.
+Sign up for the free Lead from Light workbook and be subscribed to the Shine podcast.